 Check the Shafts

-Make sure graphite shafts don't have worn areas or indentations that could cause weakness.
+Make sure graphite shafts don't have worn areas or indentations; these are signs of potential weakness that could lead to breakage.
 Test the torque by twisting the grip and head in opposite directions.
 If there isn't great resistance, it's a sign of weakness.
 For steel shafts, look down the shaft to make sure it hasn't been bent back into shape.
 Make sure all shafts in a set are the same so the clubs feel similar from shot to shot.

 Check the Grips